farisdurrani/SocialMediaApp/README.md

 # License

-FormAndViz is MIT licensed, as found in the [LICENSE](./LICENSE) file.
+SocialMediaApp is MIT licensed, as found in the [LICENSE](./LICENSE) file.

-FormAndViz documentation is Creative Commons licensed, as found in the [LICENSE-docs](./.github/LICENSE-docs) file.
+SocialMediaApp documentation is Creative Commons licensed, as found in the [LICENSE-docs](./.github/LICENSE-docs) file.